"Will You Find These Shortcuts?" A Protocol for Evaluating the Faithfulness of Input Salience Methods for Text Classification: Experimental Setup

 That is, we average over $m$ gradients, with the inputs to $f_c$ being linearly interpolated between the baseline and the original input $\mathbf{x}_{1:n}$ in $m$ steps.
 We then take the dot product of that averaged gradient with the input embedding $\mathbf{x}_i$ minus the baseline.

-In addition to the variable number of steps--small (100) or large (1000)--and the baseline (zero vector or model-specific \textsc{unk} / \textsc{[mask]}), also here we can start either from probabilities (i.e., $\sigma$) or logits (i.e., $f$) and arrive at eight different IG configurations: \textsc{ig}$_{\{p|l\} \times \{zero|mask\} \times \{100|1000\}}$.
+In addition to the variable number of steps--small (100) or large (1000)--and the baseline (zero vector, model-specific \textsc{unk} / \textsc{[mask]} or \textsc{pad} / \textsc{[pad]}), also here we can start either from probabilities (i.e., $\sigma$) or logits (i.e., $f$) and arrive at eight different IG configurations: \textsc{ig}$_{\{p|l\} \times \{zero|mask\} \times \{100|1000\}}$.